DavidBK/shampoo/Node/Call-Of-Duty.md

    - A request to `/justice-board?page=2&limit=10` should return the justice board with the second page of 10 soldiers.

-5. **Projection**
+1. **Projection**

    Extend the `/justice-board` `/soldiers` and `/duties` functionality to accept projection by fields.

    For example:

-   - A request to `/soldiers?fields=name` should return the soldiers with only the `name` property.
+   - A request to `/soldiers?select=name` should return the soldiers with only the `name` property.
-   - A request to `/duties?fields=name,value` should return the duties with only the `name` and `value` properties.
+   - A request to `/duties?select=name,value` should return the duties with only the `name` and `value` properties.

+1. **Population**

+   Extend the `/justice-board` `/soldiers` and `/duties` functionality to accept population of fields.

+   For example:

+   - A request to `/duties?populate=soldiers` should return the duties with the `soldiers` property populated with the soldiers data.

 ## Task 8 - Make it scalable (Advanced)

 1. What will happen if you add more soldiers and duties?
-Make your app work with 1,000,000 soldiers and duties in the DB.

    You may use this concepts: